Thursday, May 31, 2007

 We had lunch at opa and oma's.
 Then opa slipped out for a few minutes to visit his garden.

-He came back with a basketfull of raspberries.
+He came back with a basketfull of cherries.

 The kids just cannot resist it.
 They grabbed onto opa's basket.
-And took off with a handful of raspberries.
+And took off with a handful of cherries.

 Nope, the bunch landed not on their mouths, but on their ears!
 Just look at them.
 Having fun.
 As oma later said, 'all the girls are the same.
 We also used to do that when we were kids.'

-Hmm, yes, I also had raspberries dangling on my ears.
+Hmm, yes, I also had cherries dangling on my ears.
 I wanted to have fun, too.

 Photos: 1- That's me at the Mongolian Grill 2 - In Thalia 3- Mcdo 4- Inside the old train.

 Escaping the confines of home, we took off to Darmstadt yesterday.
 We always call this outing as a visit to papa's office.
 This is where he works, yes.
 But we don't really go to my husband's office.
 We simply spend time wandering about town.

 We took the Deutsche Bahn (the train).
 This is usually the highlight for the kids.
 Commuting.
 But we were not lucky this time.
 As we caught the much hated old train.
 I hated it because the door is not so easy to open.
 The kids hated it because it is so noisy, and it smells moldy.